-- A density quotient of 1 person per 2 sqm applies when using electronic record keeping of attendees (see p5). - A density quotient of 1 person per 4 sqm applies when if electronic record keeping is not used. - A cap of 30 people applies if the wedding or funeral is being held at a private residence.
+- A density quotient of 1 person per 2 sqm applies when using electronic record keeping of attendees (see p5). - Electronic record keeping through the Services Vic application (QR code- see p5) or a government API-linked digital system required.
+Venues will have a 28-day compliance amnesty. - A density quotient of 1 person per 4 sqm applies until electronic record keeping is not used. - A cap of 100 people applies if the wedding or funeral is being held at a private residence.
+As of 6pm 26/03/2021

-As of 04/03/2021 Continued P4